Student loans made buying a home a challenging experience for me.

 In the couple of years that have passed since my foray into homeownership, things have gotten better for prospective homebuyers who happen to have student loans.
 Mortgage heavyweights Fannie Mae and Freddie Mac changed how they treat income-driven repayment plan payments for purposes of calculating the debt-to-income ratio.
 Under the new rules, I’ve been able to refinance.

-The changes to underwriting standards give student loan borrowers a better shot at getting a loan, but it requires a bit of planning.
+The changes to underwriting standards give student loan borrowers a better shot at getting a loan or refinancing a loan, but it requires a bit of planning.

 Getting a Mortgage vs. Refinancing